 Duty-free depends wildly on the country; since the duty is usually $1-2 per bottle, it is often waived entirely.
 Within the European Union, plan for up to 90L before duty, New Zealand at 4.5L, Switzerland 5L and back into the United States up to 1L.
 Check with the destination country and province (especially in Canada) before travelling.

-If your loved ones are within driving distance, consider a rolling wine trolley, sturdy hard shell WineKaddy or for choice bottles, our leather wine tote.
-If planning on gifting a single bottle, try our festive Holiday Gift Tags or a jolly Sleigh Cork Cage Gift Tag that doubles as a tree ornament.
+If your loved ones are within driving distance, consider a rolling wine trolley or our leather wine tote.
+If planning on gifting a single bottle, try our festive Holiday Gift Tags or a jolly Cork Cage Gift Tag that double as a tree ornament.